 Transferability of Awards.
-The 2019 Incentive Plan does not allow awards to be transferred other than by will or the laws of descent and distribution following the participant's death.
+The 2019 Incentive Plan does not allow awards to be transferred other than by will or the laws of descent and distribution following the participant's death, or as permitted by the compensation committee subject to the applicable limitations of the Securities Act and the Code.

 Certain Adjustments.
-If any change is made in our common stock, without the receipt of consideration by us, such as through a merger, consolidation, reorganization, reincorporation, recapitalization, reclassification, stock dividend, stock split, reverse stock split, split up, split-off, spin-off, combination of shares, exchange of shares, extraordinary dividend or other similar transaction, appropriate and proportionate adjustments will be made in the number, class and price of shares subject to each outstanding award and the number and kind of shares subject to the plan.
+If any change is made in our common stock by means of an equity restructuring, such as a stock dividend, stock split, spinoff, rights offering or recapitalization through an extraordinary cash dividend, appropriate and proportionate adjustments will be made in the number, class and price of shares subject to each outstanding award and the number and kind of shares subject to the plan.